ArtyomPanfutov/loan-amortization-calculator/README.md

 ```

+Note, that the loan amortization calculator object can be as a singleton since it has no shared state.

 ### Early payments
 Early payments or additional payments to a monthly payment can be passed in the map of early payments in loan object.</br>